agda/agda-language-server/README.md

 Yes.

-However, this project not available on Hackage for the moment.
+However, this project is not available on Hackage for the moment.
 You will have to pull it from GitHub

 ```